-Author of more than 14 books, Glen Jeansonne is a Professor of Emeritus at the University of Wisconsin-Milwaukee and award winning researcher versed in 20th century American political history.
-You can purchase Glen's new release, Herbert Hoover: A Life (Penquin Random House) and previous works by arrowing through the "Books" section and clicking on the cover photos.
+Glen Jeansonne (1947-2018) author of more than 14 books served as a Professor of Emeritus at the University of Wisconsin-Milwaukee and was an award winning researcher versed in 20th century American political history.
+You can purchase Glen's latest release, Herbert Hoover: A Life (Penquin Random House) and previous works by arrowing through the "Books" section and clicking on the cover photos.

 Click above rectangle to view Glen Jeansonne's Career Narrative, click again to collapse it.

 Born in New Orleans, I grew up in New Roads, Louisiana, graduating valedictorian from Poydras High School in 1964 (GPA 3.97).
 I enrolled at the University of Louisiana-Lafayette, and graduated with a B.A. in history in 1968 (GPA 3.97); then earned my Ph.D. in history at Florida State University in 1973 (GPA 3.95).
 From the first grade at Bernard Terrace Elementary School in Baton Rouge through my Ph.D. at Florida State I finished first or second in my class every year.